 Key Differences Between Push Notifications and Text Messages

 Push notifications and SMS text messaging certainly have similarities, but their differences can impact how your audience receives your messages.
+Push notifications are typically delivered through a specific app, while SMS messages are not tied to any particular application.
 It’s essential to understand their differences in order to make the right choice for your business.

 The Subject Matter